If we try to collaborate first, but fail, then we have a choice. We can "let it go," or we can fight.

 If we decide to fight, we should do so in a way that is most likely to succeed in attaining what we want--at the least cost.
 We call that "Constructive Confrontation."

 WHY: In an earlier post, we argued that people in conflict should "try collaboration first," since many conflicts that appear to be win-lose can actually become win-win situations.
 But that isn't always true.
 If it is impossible to find a mutually-acceptable solution, then one must first, decide if the conflict is worth pursuing, and if it is, one needs to decide HOW to pursue it.
 HOW is the topic of this post.

 Constructive confrontation is an idea that we developed over twenty years ago, but it still makes good sense.
 It is based on the notion that when you confront people on the other side of a conflict in ways that just make them angrier than they were before, they are likely to try to resist you more than they did before.
 And that leads to escalation and a worsening (and perhaps more destructive) standoff.
-We saw this in the run up to the 2016 elections; we are certainly still seeing it in the aftermath.
+We saw this in the run up to the 2016 elections in the United States; we are certainly still seeing it in the aftermath.
 While it is true that the Democrats made signficiant electoral gains in the 2018 election, this win is just setting up an even greater escalation of the Left/Right-Trump conflict than we saw before.
 If we want to reduce the polarization, hatred, and fear in this country, we need to find another way to do it!
 Constructive confrontation is an approach that can be used by disputants themselves--it doesn't take third party mediators--to make conflicts more constructive, and ultimately to get what you want--or at least some of it, and certainly more than you would get with "business-as-usual" confrontation.

 HOW: Constructive confrontation involves several steps, that follow, essentially, the steps we are advocating in the Conflict Frontiers Seminar.
 At the most superficial level, the steps are: